nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 - `delete 1`
 - `delete 2`

+Expected outcome: You should see an updated list of recipes with the recipe at the specified index removed.

+---
 ### List recipe : `list`

 Lists out all the recipes that you have added to CookHub